 advanced ocular technology

-This type of surgery involves the correction of refractive errors (myopia, hyperopia, astigmatism and presbyopia or strain eye).
+This type of surgery involves the correction of refractive errors (myopia, hyperopia, astigmatism and presbyopia or eye strain).
 In order to achieve a correct focusing of objects on the retina a lens is placed between the retina and the object to compensate the deviation of light rays.
 The most common methods include eyeglasses or contact lenses.
 Refractive surgery significantly improves life quality since it eliminates the dependence on external lenses.